enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 13 - Perspectives on brain  connectivity.md

 	Clustering surrounding a certain nodes
 Clustering coefficient?
-	prevalence of certain edges compare to possible edges Between centrality?
+	prevalence of certain edges compare to possible edges This means are the bacteria cells connected to the maximum number of bacterias cells possible?
+Like Between centrality?
 	Do we have to cross a certain nodes to connecct 2 nodes by the shortest pathway

 How often a certain pattern appear in a network
 	Is a triangle pattern appears often?
 Pyramidal? pentagonal---